 Here is a list of all members who have served since our founding, some now deceased, some now retired:

-Patricia Williams, Chair: Horace Felix, Jeff Hale, Mart Hulswit, Ann Guild (Ret.), Valerie Komor, Joyce Larsen, (Ret.), Claire Malouf (Ret.), Eugene Neely, (Ret.)
+Patricia Williams, Chair: Horace Felix, Jeff Hale, Mart Hulswit, the late Ann Guild (Ret.), Valerie Komor, Joyce Larsen, (Ret.), Claire Malouf (Ret.), the late Eugene Neely, (Ret.)
 The Rev. Warren Platt, Ted Rowlands, and Vestry Member Joan Seymour.